Teaching and Mentoring

 With my affiliations in different programs, I teach undergraduates and Master's students in Anthropology, as well as undergraduates in the interdisciplinary International Studies major.
-I also contribute to doctoral committees in programs that include Entomology, Forestry and Environmental Resources, and Design.
+I have also contributed to doctoral committees in programs that include Entomology, Forestry and Environmental Resources, and Design.

 I occasionally work with undergraduate teams to carry out research.
-For the academic year 2018-2019, I will be working with students to explore how US-born employers and their immigrant employees navigate the workplace as a cultural meeting ground.
+For the academic year 2018-2019, I am working with students on two projects.
+The first explores how US-born employers and their immigrant employees navigate the workplace as a cultural meeting ground.
 The second examines how imagery used by international agricultural develop groups to report on and advertise their work has evolved since the .